CASPer and Duet: The Facts (2025-2026)

 Will I get my results?

-Starting in 2021, students will receive results of the quartile their score falls within.
+Students will receive results of the quartile their score falls within.
+Medical schools receive scores within 2 – 3 weeks of your exam date.

 Need further guidance on the medical school admissions process?
 Get a copy of this Amazon best seller.